-Koober is competing against music and other ways to distract people during their commute.
+Koober is competing against music and other ways of distraction during commuting.

 The commute is the perfect time of day where Koober can fit.
-Therefore keeping the articles concise is very important.
+Keeping the articles concise is therefore essential.

-Discovering new books on the app is too painful.
+Discovering new books with the app is too painful.

 After mapping the experience we could identify a crucial point in the Retention loop:

-Instead, we have to help them complete the full loop as fast as possible.
+Instead, we have to help people complete the full loop as fast as possible.
 To do so, we chose to tackle the Discover step to start off.

 The previous interface was asking people to first choose a category, which was creating silos.

 They then landed on a book list with no other clue, other than its title, to make their choice.
-The app was not helping the user to figure out whether the book is right for him/her, which induces a high cognitive load.
+The app was not helping users to figure out whether the book was right for them, which induced a high cognitive load.